stackbit-projects/groovy-squid-55ce3/src/pages/index.md

     image_alt: App preview
     title: One location.
 All the best tools.
     content: >-
-      a currated library of expertly reviewed tools in machine learning and analytics so you can always be the coolest person in the room.
+      A currated library of expertly reviewed tools in machine learning and analytics so you can always be the coolest person in the room.
     actions:
       - label: Learn More